probnum2026/probnum2026.github.io/program.md

 #### Plenary 3: [Hong Ge](https://mlg.eng.cam.ac.uk/hong/)

-Hong Ge is a Research Professor at the University of Cambridge where he is a member of the Machine Learning Group at the University of Cambridge, part of the Computational and Biological Learning Lab in the Department of Engineering.
+Hong Ge is a Research Professor at the University of Cambridge, where he is a member of the Machine Learning Group, part of the Computational and Biological Learning Lab in the Department of Engineering.

 Together with his colleagues and he explores how intelligence works - mathematically and computationally.
 His current interests include Bayesian mathematics and neural networks.
 He also created the Turing probabilistic programming language.